 Live Your Dream Award recipients are highly likely to work in helping professions—nearly 80% of them go into fields like healthcare, mental health, or education.
 They are truly on the front lines fighting this pandemic.

 9 ways to give extra support to women during this pandemic*

 1. If you are financially able, consider donating to organizations that provide vital support to those in need.
-We are currently requesting gifts for our Disaster Relief Fund, which ensures we can keep supporting women and girls through this crisis.
+We are currently requesting gifts to ensure we can keep supporting women and girls through this crisis.